-Erik Behr was appointed Principal Oboe of the Rochester Philharmonic Orchestra in May 2007.
-Prior to joining the RPO, he was Principal Oboe of the Houston Grand Opera and Houston Ballet.
-Mr. Behr has performed as guest principal with the Saint Paul Chamber Orchestra, the Atlanta Symphony, and as a guest with the Seattle and Houston symphonies.
-During the summer, he performs alongside his wife, RPO Concertmaster Juliana Athayde, at the Sun Valley Summer Symphony and Mainly Mozart Festival.
-He also has performed at the Spoleto and Casals Festivals, with the Chamber Orchestra of Philadelphia, and in the world’s great concert halls as part of the Jeunesses Musicales World Orchestra under the baton of Kurt Masur.
+Principal Oboe of the Rochester Philharmonic Orchestra since 2007, Erik Behr was previously Principal Oboe of the Houston Grand Opera and Houston Ballet.
+Behr has performed as guest principal with the San Francisco Symphony, the Saint Paul Chamber Orchestra, the Atlanta Symphony, the Nashville Symphony, and as a guest with the Seattle and Houston symphonies.
+During the summer he performs with his wife, RPO Concertmaster Juliana Athayde, at the Sun Valley Summer Symphony as principal oboe and at the Mainly Mozart Festival Orchestra.
+Other festival appearances include the Edinburgh International, Casals, and Spoleto festivals.

-In addition to numerous concerto appearances with the RPO and Houston Ballet, Mr. Behr has recorded Honegger’s Concerto da Camera with the RTV Slovenia Orchestra, and has performed concertos with European orchestras.
-He is a member of the World Wind Quintet, which has performed at the Edinburgh International Festival, Kilkenny Festival, and Maribor Festival.
-His playing has been praised by critics as “bold and graceful” (Washington Post), “immaculate” (Sunday Tribune), for its “tremendous musicianship and sense of style” (Irish Examiner) and “ease and eloquence” (Rochester Democrat and Chronicle).
+In 2018 he performed the world premiere of Allen Shawn’s oboe concerto, commissioned for Behr and the RPO.
+In addition to numerous other concerto appearances with the RPO and Houston Ballet, Behr has recorded Honegger’s Concerto da Camera with the RTV Slovenia Orchestra.
+Together with his wife, he is Artistic Director of the Society for Chamber Music in Rochester and in 2017 he performed the world premiere of 2017 Guggenheim Fellow Adam Roberts’ oboe quartet, commissioned for Behr and SCMR.
+He has given chamber recitals nationally and internationally for venues including the Edinburgh International Festival, Mainly Mozart Festival, Kilkenny Festival, and Maribor Festival.
+His playing has been praised by critics as “bold and graceful” (Washington Post), “immaculate” (Sunday Tribune), singled out for “tremendous musicianship and sense of style” (Irish Examiner), and for “ease and eloquence” (Rochester Democrat and Chronicle).

-Mr. Behr served on the oboe faculty at the University of Houston prior to joining the RPO and is presently Adjunct Professor at Roberts Wesleyan College and teaches private lessons at Cornell University.
-He received his bachelor’s degree (cum laude) at Arizona State University, his master’s from Temple University, and doctorate from Rice University.
-His principal teachers have been Robert Atherholt, Richard Woodhams, and Martin Schuring.
+Currently Adjunct Professor at Roberts Wesleyan College, he also been a guest oboe teacher at the Cleveland Institute of Music, Oberlin Conservatory of Music, Rice University, and the National Orchestral Institute.
+Behr has served on the oboe faculty at the University of Houston and was a visiting lecturer at Cornell University.
+He received a B.M. (cum laude) at Arizona State University, M.M. from Temple University, and D.M.A. from Rice University.
+His principal teachers include Robert Atherholt, Richard Woodhams, and Martin Schuring.